Open-SAI/rhGym/README.md

     - Azure &rarr; ```ARO``` &rarr; Azure Red Hat OpenShift
     - IBM Cloud
     - Google Cloud &rarr; Red Hat OpenShift Dedicated
+- Specific OpenShift resources that can be created with a YAML or JSON manifest file (not included in kubernetes):
+    - BuildConfig (used by the S2I OpenShift feature to build a container image from a git repository, useful with a DeploymentConfig in a CI/CD workflow)
+    - DeploymentConfig (improved version of a DeploymentConfig object)
+    - Routes (ingress point of a microservice/application)

 #### Kubernetes
 - Kubernetes is a powerful framework for creating server clusters to run containerized applications.
 Provides a model for defining workloads to run on a cluster.
 - OpenShift builds upon Kubernetes to provide a comprehensive and feature-rich platform for containerized applications.